-Based on AMTECH's review of the facility's regulatory documents, inspection records, and observations noted during the site visit, TEP is in compliance with all the design, construction, operation, and maintenance of the relevant CCR unit (Ash Landfill area) and is consistent with recognized and generally accepted good engineering standards.
+Based on AMTECH's review of the facility's regulatory documents, inspection records, and observations noted during the site visit, TEP is in compliance with all CCR Rule requirements pertaining to the design, construction, operation, and maintenance of the relevant CCR unit (Ash Landfill area).
+The Ash Landfill design and operation is consistent with recognized and generally accepted good engineering standards.

-FIGURE

-Location and Site Map
+FIGURE Location and Site Map

-APPENDIX A

-Site Photographs
+APPENDIX A Site Photographs